HealthyStock

 • Antibiotic-associated pseudomembranous colitis (AAPC)

-The most common side effects are gastrointestinal, particularly nausea reported by about 12% of patients, sometimes accompanied by headache, anorexia, and occasionally vomiting; diarrhea; epigastric distress; and abdominal cramping.
-Constipation has also been reported.
+The most common side effects are gastrointestinal, particularly nausea reported by about 12% of patients, headache, vomiting, diarrhea, metallic taste, and abdominal discomfort.

 Benefits